 Set in the Blue Ridge Mountains, this story is told in alternate chapters through the voice of eleven-year-old Abby and her dog Tam about their harrowing adventures when they are separated and what they go through in order to be reunited once again.
 This book reminds me of Phyllis Reynolds Naylor’s Newbery series Shiloh and would appeal to boys and girls alike in grades three through five.

 Thank you to reader AScattergood for this great call!
-Gloria is man’s best friend, particularly for a safety police officer! [picture book, ages 2-7]
+Gloria is man’s best friend, particularly for a safety police officer! [picture book, ages 2 and up]

-Thank you to The Cath in the Hat for this classic! [picture book, ages 1-5]
+Thank you to The Cath in the Hat for this classic! [picture book, ages 1 and up]

 Three Stories You Can Read to Your Dog by Sara Swan Miller